jentery/506/index.md

 Here's the schedule for the term.
 I will notify you during seminar at least two weeks in advance of any changes.
 When materials are not open access or in the public domain, I abide by fair dealing guidelines.
 I also contributed to the artists' Patreon accounts, where applicable.

 To keep us on schedule, expect an email from me to everyone in the seminar once (and only once) per week.
 That weekly email should also encourage transparency and help us all plan ahead.
+I will often include lesson plans in my emails.

 ## What's This All About?